AlfonsoJLuna/chip8swemu/README.md

 The emulator core (`chip8.h`, `chip8.c`) is written as an independent and easily reusable library that can be included in other projects, with no other dependencies than the standard C99 libraries.
 The [chip8duino](https://github.com/AlfonsoJLuna/chip8duino) game console uses it as is.

-### Known issues

-* Some games (Blitz for CHIP-8, Mines for Super-CHIP) doesn't work properly if the screen wraps vertically, but other games need that feature.
-The wrapping should be configurable for better compatibility.
-* DXY0 instruction should draw an 8x16 sprite when used in low resolution mode, but no game depends on it.

 ## Screenshots

 ![breakout](/screenshots/breakout.png)